-- Strong written warning sent via email from teacher - Strong verbal warning and advising from teacher - Must redo and submit assignment - F grade for assignment - Instructor will record the offense; a photocopy of the plagiarized work and the original (if available) will be kept on record in the EAP Academic Dishonesty Record
+- You will receive a strong written warning sent via email from teacher. - You will receive a strong verbal warning and advising from teacher. - You must redo and submit the assignment. - You will receive an F grade for the assignment. - Instructor will record the offense; a copy of the plagiarized work and the original (if available) will be kept on record in the EAP Academic Dishonesty Record.